 One of the greatest concerns for diamond shoppers is buying a fake diamond.
-You want the highest quality possible within your budget when choosing diamonds, but how do you choose the perfect diamond?
+You want the highest quality possible within your budget when choosing diamonds, but how do you choose the perfect quality diamond?
 How do sellers determine the quality and prices of diamonds?
 The answers to these questions lie in the 4Cs.
-Each of the four Cs represents a grading scale that you should know before you go shopping for a diamond.
+Each of the four Cs represents a grading scale that you should know before you go shopping for a quality diamond.
 Here is a full description of the 4Cs.

 A karat refers to the unit weight used to measure diamonds.
 A hundred points of diamonds are equal to one karat.
 You will find the initial “ctw” on diamond jewelry, which refers to the karat total weight.
 The ctw value given represents the total weight of diamonds used in that piece of jewelry.
 You may not discern the difference in karat weight between two identical diamonds with your naked eyes.
 However, to the supplier, a slight difference in karat weight represents a huge difference in the price.
 The difference may be thousands of dollars.